julelang/manual/src/compiler/basic-commands.md

 Read the [modules](/packages/modules/) section for more information.

 ## version
-Shows version of the JuleC.
+Shows version of the julec.
 ```
 $ julec version
 ```